Building a Secure Attachment Bond with Your Baby

 Fact: Bonding and attachment happen instinctively between mothers and babies, but, unfortunately, loving your baby doesn't automatically result in secure attachment.
 Secure attachment develops from your ability to manage your stress, respond to your baby's cues, and successfully soothe your infant.

-Myth: “I am having a hard time reading my baby’s signs or nonverbal cues and I can’t always figure out what my baby wants, so he or she must not be securely attached.”
+Myth: “I am having a hard time reading my baby’s signs and I can’t always figure out what he or she wants, so my baby must not be securely attached.”

 Fact: It is not possible or necessary to understand your baby’s emotional needs all the time in order to develop a secure attachment bond.
 As long as you recognize the disconnect and attempt a repair, the relationship will stay strong and may even grow stronger as a result of repairing the disconnect.